Skip to main content Go to Site Map

 This welcome pack is designed to give you an idea of what to expect during the first weeks of your course.
 Please take the time to read it carefully and take particular note of the pre-course preparation.
 We hope that you'll enjoy a happy and productive time with us, and we look forward to meeting you in October.

-A message from your Course Leader
+A message from your course team

 Congratulations on securing a place on the BA (Hons) Creative Direction course at AUB.
 We look forward to welcoming you in a few weeks to begin a journey in Bournemouth that we hope will be both inspiring and challenging.

-The information below will help you prepare to join us in the Autumn.
-Enjoy your Summer, we look forward to meeting you in September.
+The information below will help you prepare to join us in the autumn.
+Enjoy your summer, we look forward to meeting you in September.

 Before you join us

+Find the work of a Creative Director who interests you (could be from any creative industry – fashion, film, design, etc) and shoot three images on your phone that are inspired by their work.
 You’ll be asked to show the images and the work that inspired you during the first week.
-It’s not an assessment – just to begin a conversation about what you find visually interesting.
+It’s not an assessment, just to begin a conversation about what you find visually interesting.

 • Harrell, A. (2017).
 Creative Direction in a Digital World: A Guide to Being a Modern Creative Director.
 CRC Press: London